Umami Pot

 Step 2

 Peel and grate the ginger.
-Combine all the ingredients (cucumbers, ginger, salt, vinegar, soy sauce, and sesame oil) in a plastic bag, then massage the mixture.
-Let it sit in the refrigerator for about an hour to allow the flavors to blend.
+Combine all the ingredients (cucumbers, ginger, salt, vinegar, soy sauce, and sesame oil) in a plastic bag, then massage them together.
+Let the bag sit in the refrigerator for about an hour to allow the flavors to meld.

 To store